JHubi1/ollama-app/README.md

 The models with a star next to them are recommended models.
 They have been selected by me (hehe) to be listed as that.
 Read more under [Custom Builds](#custom-builds).

 The `Add Model` button does nothing at the moment, it just opens a dialog that lists steps on how to add a model to an instance.
-For safety reasons I didn't add the ability to add a model directly via name in the app.
+For safety reasons, I didn't add the ability to add a model directly via name in the app.

 ## Multimodal Model Input